Mireille Mialy Rakotomalala: Biography

 Born in Antananarivo, Mireille Rakotomalala is a classical pianist who became the first Malagasy to win the First Prize of the Conservatoire National Supérieur de Musique et de Danse de Paris.
 Her concert career began when she toured Germany at the age of fifteen.
-Her experiences also led her to earn degrees from the National Conservatories of Music in Kiev, Ukraine, and St. Petersburg, Russia.
+She gained degrees from the national conservatories of music in Kiev, Ukraine, and St. Petersburg, Russia.

-Mireille Rakotomalala has been a notable advocate and researcher of Malagasy culture.
+Rakotomalala has been a notable advocate and researcher of Malagasy culture.
 In 1986, she founded a research laboratory within the Museum of Art and Archaeology, now the Institute of Civilization of the University of Antananarivo.
 There she guided thesis and dissertation works and fostered exchanges with local and foreign institutions, including Indiana University (Bloomington), Tokyo University of the Arts, and the Austrian Academy of Sciences.

 Politics

-Her commitment to Malagasy culture prompted her to engage in the political sphere.
-She was elected as a Parliament Member in the city of Antananarivo and then held the position of advisor to the Minister of Foreign Affairs and Minister of Culture and Communication,.
+She was elected as a parliament member in Antananarivo and then held the position of advisor to the Minister of Foreign Affairs and Minister of Culture and Communication.

-Her commitment to the cultural dialogue between Madagascar and Japan led to her appointment as the Ambassador Extraordinary and Plenipotentiary of the Republic of Madagascar to Japan.
+Her commitment to the cultural dialogue between Madagascar and Japan led to her appointment as Ambassador Extraordinary and Plenipotentiary of the Republic of Madagascar to Japan.